-"When you kindle the lamps..."
+"When you kindle the lamps, seven lamps should shine towards the face of the Menorah."
 (8:2)

 G-d instructed Moshe to tell Aharon that whenever he would light the lamps of the Menorah, he should hold the fire to the wick until it remained burning steadily on its own.